 Born in Pristina, SFR, Yugoslavia (modern-day Kosovo), Rita Ora’s family relocated to London when she was just a year old.
 She occasionally performed at open mics and her father’s pub before signing with Roc Nation in 2008.

 Jay Z helped her release “Ora” in 2012, which debuted at number one in the UK.
-Her singles “R.I.P.” and “How We Do (Party)” also reached number one on the UK charts.
+Though her singles “R.I.P.” and “How We Do (Party)” also reached number one on the UK charts, her most popular song is “Let You Love Me,” reaching over 500 million views on YouTube.

 She was nominated for three awards at the MTV Europe Music Awards in 2012.
 After her second album was released, she became the first British female solo artist with 13 top ten songs in the UK.